Kaka Mallam Yale

-Kaka Mallam Yale (born January 1953) is a Nigerian senator who was elected to represent Borno Central under the platform of the All Nigeria Peoples Party (ANPP) in April 2007.
+Kaka Mallam Yale (January 1953 – 28 August 2026) was a Nigerian politician who was elected as a senator to represent Borno Central under the platform of the All Nigeria Peoples Party (ANPP) in April 2007.

 Background

-Kaka Mallam Yale was born in January 1953 in Yale town of Konduga District.
+Kaka Mallam Yale was born in Yale town of Konduga District in January 1953.
 In 1982 he studied at the University of Maiduguri for his Diploma in Public Administration (DPA).
 He obtained a BSc in Political Science from the University of Maiduguri in 1990.

 Alhaji Kaka Mallam Yale worked as a local government civil servant in various positions, and was appointed chairman of the Konduga local government by the military regime in 1994.
 He was elected chairman of the Konduga Local Government from 1999 to 2002.
 At the state level, he held positions in various departments, including being Sole Administrator Borno Radio Television Corporation.

 He was elected to the National Assembly, representing the Konduga, Mafa and Dikwa Federal Constituency as a member of the United Nigeria Congress Party (UNCP) in 1998, but a military takeover prevented his taking his seat.
 In September 2005, he became the Borno State Commissioner for Education.

+Yale died in Maiduguri on 28 August 2026, at the age of 73.